goFrendiAsgard/zaruba/docs/creating-a-project.md

 ## Some terminologies

-* `Project`: A container for tasks, environments, configurations, and probably services.
+* `Project`: A container for tasks, environments, and configurations.
-* `Task`: Declarative definition about how to run something.
-A project might contains a lot of task that depends/extend to each other.
-A task can be executed manually by invoking `zaruba please invoke <taskName> -i`.
+    - `Task`: A task definition.
+A project might contain a lot of tasks that depend/extend to each other.
+You can execute a task interactively by invoking `zaruba please invoke <taskName> -i`.
+        - `Command Task`: A task that will be terminated upon completion.
+        - `Service Task`: A task that might still be running after completion (i.e: long-running process).
+Typically this `service task` starts a service/docker container.
-* `Docker task`: Docker task is a task that run/start a docker container in your computer.
+            - `Docker Task`: A kind of service task that starts a docker container.
-* `Service task`: Service task is a task that run app/service in your local computer.
+        - `Wrapper Task`: A task that does nothing except wait for other task's completion.
-* `Service`: Any long-running application is considered as service (e.g: web server, database server, etc)
+* `Service`: Any long-running application is considered a service (E.g: web server, database server, etc)
 * `Legacy code`: Code that you hate so much but you need to deal with.
-Usually written by someone who has resign 2 years ago.
+Probably written by someone who has resign 2 years ago.
 * `Monorepo`: A git repository contains all services and the entire universe.
-* `Multirepo`: Multiple git repositories that suppose to work and compatible with each others (but usually does not).
+* `Multirepo`: Multiple git repositories that suppose to work and compatible with each others (but probably does not).

 ## Involved tasks